 Beginning with Kathy Kusner’s landmark Civil Rights court case against the Maryland Racing Commission in 1968, the newly-licensed trailblazers systematically broke through barriers by proving their determination, dedication, and skill as jockeys.
 In the face of discrimination and disappointment, the first generation of female jockeys found strength in their love of horses and a passionate desire to ride fast horses at any cost.
 The legacy of their struggle lives in the successes of women like Julie Krone and Rosie Napravnik who distinguished themselves as top riders of either gender.
 Right to Ride, inspired by the 50th anniversary of Diane Crump’s historic first ride in the Kentucky Derby in 1970, tells this story of the intrepid women who refused to settle for second best and made it possible for future generations of female jockeys to enjoy—at the highest level—their right to ride in professional Thoroughbred horse races.

-- Three interactive stations and the main oral history theatre screen with high definition video selections from the Museum’s 20+ hours of exclusive interviews with trailblazing female jockeys
+- Main 29 minute documentary and three additional oral history video stations, featuring selections from the Museum’s 20+ hours of exclusive interviews with female jockeys and industry insiders

 - Artifacts and ephemera tracing the story of the first American female jockeys, such as Diane Crump’s riding boots, Sandy Schleiffers’ Jockeys’ Guild ring, and the Barton family scrapbook